East West Highway–Old Georgetown Road Line: History

 Buses will continue on the regular route to Old Georgetown Road and W. Cedar Lane.
 Buses will turn left on Cedar Lane, right on Rockville Pike, and right on South Drive to Medical Center station.
-Buses will leave the station via South Drive, turn right on Rockville Pike and left on Jones Bridge Road where the regular route will be resumed.
+Buses will leave the station via South Drive, turn right on Rockville Pike, and left on Jones Bridge Road where the regular route will be resumed.

-2010 Proposed Changes

-In 2010 during WMATA's FY2011 budget, it was proposed to eliminate route J1 section between Medical Center station and Montgomery Mall as it overlaps route J2 and J3 service.
+In 2010, during WMATA's FY2011 budget, it was proposed to eliminate route J1 section between Medical Center station and Montgomery Mall as it overlaps route J2 and J3 service.
 But route J1 will operate in both directions during weekday peak hours.

-2010 Service Changes

-On December 19, 2010, route J1 was shorten to Medical Center station with service to Montgomery Mall being replaced by routes J2 and J3.
-Route J1 would operate in both directions during the weekday peak-hours between Silver Spring and Medical Center only via Jones Hill Road and Jones Bridge Road.
+On December 19, 2010, route J1 was shortened to Medical Center station with service to Montgomery Mall being replaced by routes J2 and J3.
+Route J1 would operate in both directions during the weekday peak hours between Silver Spring and Medical Center only via Jones Hill Road and Jones Bridge Road.

-2015 Service Changes

-When the Paul S. Sarbanes Transit Center at Silver Spring station opened on September 20, 2015, routes J1, J2, and J3 were rerouted from its terminus along Wayne Avenue to the new transit center.
+When the Paul S. Sarbanes Transit Center at Silver Spring station opened on September 20, 2015, routes J1, J2, and J3 were rerouted from their terminus along Wayne Avenue to the new transit center.
 The J1, J2, and J3 were given Bus Bay 102 on the first level when it opened.

-2016 Proposed Changes

-In 2016 during WMATA's FY2018 budget year, WMATA proposed to eliminate route J1 in order to reduce costs.
+In 2016, during WMATA's FY2018 budget year, WMATA proposed to eliminate route J1 to reduce costs.
 There will be no alternative service along Jones Mill Road and Jones Bridge Road, and reduced service at Medical Center station and along East-West Highway between Jones Mill Road and Silver Spring station.
 Performance measures for the line goes as follows: